Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

    docker compose -f examples/docker-compose.yml down
     ```

+### License
+CKN is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause), which allows for redistribution and use in source and binary forms with or without modification, provided certain conditions are met.

 ### Reference
 S. Withana and B. Plale, "CKN: An Edge AI Distributed Framework," 2023 IEEE 19th International Conference on e-Science (e-Science), Limassol, Cyprus, 2023, pp. 1-10, doi: 10.1109/e-Science58273.2023.10254827